LearnOnDemandSystems/docs/GetWell/making-an-api-request.md

 ## Best Practices

-### API Workflow
-As a best practice the API key should never be exposed to client side code.
-Below is a sample workflow for using and integrating API calls.
-The sample assumes that the client side has a button or page that the student clicks to launch a lab via API.

-1. Student clicks a button that initiates the API call.

-1. An ajax call is made to the customer-owned service, or learning management system.

-1. The customer-owned service makes a Launch API call and receives the lab URL from Skillable Studio.

-1. The ajax call returns to the browser and includes the lab URL.

-1. Client-side code redirects to the URL or spawns a new window and directs the new window at the lab URL.

->**NOTE**: Spawning a new window is preferred for the following reasons:
->
+When using the Skillable Studio and TMS APIs it is always important to keep a few things in mind.
+The following suggestions are intended to help guide you for the best possible experience.

+- **Client Side Code** - The API key should **never** be exposed to client side code.

+- **Development Status** - Only lab profiles with a development status of **Complete** are consumable via API.
+You may be able to manage lab profiles that have a status of In Development but you will not be able to launch these labs.

+- **Launch Labs in a New Window** - It is recommended that all launch-based API workflows open new, or resumed, labs in a new browser window.
->- Spawning a new window allows for the browser window to be resized to the ideal size for the student's machine.
->- Resizing can't be done in a redirect, as browser's do not allow resizing of user-opened windows.
+    - This allows for the browser window to be resized to the ideal size for the student's machine.
+Resizing can't be done in a redirect, as browser's do not allow resizing of user-opened windows.
->- The student is able to maintain the page they launched the lab from.
->    - It is best practice to launch the lab in its own window, so the student can navigate to the page the lab was launched from if needed.
+    - The student is able to maintain the page they launched the lab from.
+This also allow the student to navigate to the page the lab was launched from if needed.

-### Do not use Strict Mapping
+- **Window Manipulation** - If you launch a lab in a new window using JavaScript, Skillable Studio will resize the lab window after it is launched.

-We advise against using strict mapping of API objects.
+- **Strict Mapping** - We advise against using strict mapping of API objects.
 We will add new API objects, but we will not remove any API objects that are already in place.
 If API objects are strictly mapped, your API integration may not work properly when new API objects are added.

-### Window Manipulation
-If you launch a lab in a new window using JavaScript, Skillable Studio will resize the lab window after it is launched.

-To launch a lab in a new window, use the following JavaScript:
+    - To launch a lab in a new window, use the following JavaScript:<br>`window.open(labUrl, "lab", "width=800,height=600,status=0,resizable=1,toolbar=0,menubar=0,location=0,scrollbars=0");`

->`window.open(labUrl, "lab", "width=800,height=600,status=0,resizable=1,toolbar=0,menubar=0,location=0,scrollbars=0");`

-This tells the browser to open a new window with dimensions of 800x600.
-After a new window is opened, Skillable Studio will resize the window appropriately for the lab type that is being launched (Virtualization or Cloud Slice).
+    - This tells the browser to open a new window with dimensions of 800x600.
+    - After a new window is opened, Skillable Studio will resize the window appropriately for the lab type that is being launched (Virtualization or Cloud Slice).
 Since the initial window dimensions were set by a script, future scripts are permitted to change those dimensions (resize the window).

->**ALERT**: Windows spawned in any other context are only resizable by the user.
+    **Note**: Windows spawned in any other context are only resizable by the user.
 If you open the window using an HTML link, or simply redirect the current window to the lab URL, Skillable Studio will be prevented from resizing the window.

-- **Cloud Slice** labs consist of two windows; the resource portal and lab console.
-- **Virtualization** based labs consist of one window; the virtual machine and the lab console.
-Lab console: on the right side of the screen, housing the instructions and any lab resources.
-Resource portal: on the left side of the screen, housing the cloud platform or the virtual machine(s) that the lab utilizes.

 ## How to Make an API Request